We don't know when emergencies will occur, so it’s always good time to consider emergency preparedness.

-Insurance company FM Global carried out a survey to assess the impact of recent hurricanes on companies with operations in Texas, Florida or Puerto Rico.
+Insurance company FM Global conducted a survey to assess the impact of 2017 hurricanes on companies in Texas, Florida or Puerto Rico.
 The results support the hypothesis of the Example Rule.
 Of those impacted, 62% admitted they were “not completely prepared” to deal with the effects.
 Other conclusions include:

 - 68% of respondents expect to make changes to their risk management strategy

 - 57% of those affected by Harvey, Irma and Maria say they will put in place or enhance disaster recovery plans

 The next test will be whether these organizations are still investing in risk management and emergency preparedness in another twelve years’ time.

 Perception of workplace EHS risk reduces over time

 And it’s not just large-scale events that are affected by the Example Rule.

 Following an incident, safety suddenly becomes the primary focus of everyone.
 Then complacency creeps back in after several months.
 This is something Industrial Safety Manager at the US Army, David W. Folk Ph.D, has studied.